Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.02.25 (BR)
+- The "fine tuning" options are now available from the "original" governor panel.
+- Improved "Obedient Governor" response to "Develop colonies as quickly as possible".
+  - For planets and species with reduced growth, there is an option to boost natural growth to match normal growth.
+  - New option to set a minimal growth, as the natural growth can be very low once the planet is almost full.
+  - New option to force "Develop colonies as quickly as possible" until the colony has reached a minimum industrial level.
+(This way you can predefine the production when colonizing a rich planet... and production will not be started too early)
+  - Similarly, new option to define when missile bases should be built.
+By default, they are only built after all factories are built...
+But in case of war, or a neighbor who is a bit too nosy, it may be interesting to build them earlier.
+- "Float" option will no more have cumulative rounding errors.

 2025.02.21 (BR)
 - Extended "Default Design" feature: New default will be applied to shipyards if "Shift" is down.